 Have you ever been in search of peace, quiet and joy among all the busyness and noise of your life?
 After a week of small disasters at home, I was at the tipping point.
 Sleepless nights and the dishwasher breaking down kept me tired and looking for paper plates.
 We have been feverishly printing, cutting and binding my book to prepare for a huge homeschool conference in 2 months.
 I have had article deadlines, major tenant issues, (I also run a property management company) and the novelty of washing dishes has worn off.

 Among all of this, I signed up to do a very large craft show next weekend selling our feed sack totes to raise money to keep printing books.
-Sounds good in theory until my house was covered in feed sacks and the tips of all my fingers are sore and bloody from pinning them!
+Sounds good in theory.
+However, my house was covered in feed sacks and the tips of all my fingers are sore and bloody from pinning them!

 So, Friday night after a week of all of this, I went into the schoolroom closet to make room for my sister to hang her clothes.
 She is coming to set up at the craft show too.
 I reached up for a tote bag and it was all wet.
-After investigating and yelling for Curtis it was discovered that our air conditioner had leaked into the ceiling, down the wall, and onto the floor.
+I began investigating the source.
+Unfortunately, it was discovered that our air conditioner had leaked into the ceiling, down the wall, and onto the floor.

-Come Saturday morning, I was exhausted, sore and just looking for somewhere to sip my coffee for a few quiet moments before I had to face all of that again.
+Come Saturday morning, I was exhausted, and sore.
+In addition, I was just looking for somewhere to sip my coffee for a few quiet moments before I had to face all of that again.

 “Just one time,” I told him.
 He was having so much fun racing down that hill that I wanted to stay a while and watch him.
 I was so exhausted that I needed to sit down.
 It had been trash pick up that morning so all the cans were still on the road.
 The recycle bin was turned upside down and looked like the perfect seat.
 I pulled it out into the road slightly so I could see downhill.